 Fee to register a domain

 It is not more than $12 per year.
-Many registrars off and on introduce discount schemes to register a domain so keep vigil on them to avail them and save your money.
+Many registrars off and on introduce discount schemes to register a domain.
+So keep vigil on them to avail them and save your money.

-What is domain auction?
+What is domain name auction?

 Many internet geeks register a domain which they foresee can be sold at higher price.
-They after registering it place it for sale through auction.
+They after registering it put it for sale through auction.
 They sell it to highest bidder through an auction.
 Almost all domain registrars offer the service of conducting a domain auction.

-Now you must have gotten the answer of two questions: what is domain name and how to select the best domain for your blog.
+Now you must have gotten the answer of two questions.
+What is domain name and how to select the best domain for your blog.

 In our next tutorial we will discuss: How to choose an ideal blog name?